herya17/heyca-pwa-resource/README.md

 # heyca-resource

-heryca
+# heyca special 17th version 1

 I'm working on something that can surprise you, I will be here soon, keep smiling.
 And too late.

 https://heyca.netlify.app
-# heyca version 1
-# heyca special 17th version 1